 Edison spent most of 1879 testing more than 6,000 different materials to discover the best material for this application.
 Failure occurred daily.
 Rather than become discouraged and quit, Edison proclaimed, “I have not failed.
 I’ve just found 10,000 ways that won’t work.”

-of bamboo as the material for the filament was later replaced by longer-lasting
+Indeed, his selection of bamboo as the material for the filament was later replaced by longer-lasting materials.

 Edison possessed an encyclopedic memory and used it to test the aptitude of job seekers wishing to join his team of inventors.
 He believed discovery occurred when inventers connected dots between disparate facts, observations and other data.
 He famously asked each applicant 146 pre-selected questions to test the scope of their learning, knowledge, and ability to recall arcane facts under pressure.

 Then as now, inspirational leaders ask questions of themselves and others to develop and nurture a culture of curiosity that can propel individuals, teams, and enterprises to new heights.